bgbennyboy/DoubleFine-Explorer/README.md

 ## Limitations and bugs

-- Psychonauts: The main 'Psychonautsdata2.pkg' file and the audio .isb files are supported.
-Unfortunately the level pack files (.ppf) aren't.
-This is because the new version of Psychonauts that's on Steam and GOG changed the format of these files.
-If you have the original version of Psychonauts you can open all the level files in [Psychonauts Explorer.](http://quickandeasysoftware.net/software/psychonauts-explorer)
+- Psychonauts 1: The new version of Psychonauts 1 that's on Steam and GOG changed the format of the level pack files (.ppf).
+DoubleFine Explorer only supports this newer version, If you have the original version you can open all the level files in [Psychonauts Explorer.](http://quickandeasysoftware.net/software/psychonauts-explorer)

 - There are a few audio files that don't decode correctly.
 This is probably because they use a different codec.
 There are known problems with UI.fsb in The Cave and with 5 fsb files in Iron Brigade.